OU Libraries

 The Frank Lepkowski

-The University Libraries established the Frank Lepkowski Undergraduate Research in Writing Award to celebrate excellence in library research.
+The University Libraries established the Frank Lepkowski Undergraduate Research in Writing Scholarship to celebrate excellence in library research.
 This scholarship is funded by the Oakland University Credit Union and private donors.

 This annual prize recognizes up to two students who have most successfully integrated library resources, discovered through their own research, into a course paper or project.
 Library resources can include the following: